 Restructuring your site (e.g. into a hub and spoke strategy) will also require an update to your sitemap.
 In addition to simply listing out the pages of your site, the sitemap is responsible for showcasing the hierarchy of your web presence, outlining the most important pages in a very specific order.
 If you make major changes to your navigation or restructure your page-based priorities, you’ll need to update your sitemap.

 Adding or Removing Products or Listings

 E-commerce sites and sites with classified-style postings (like job opportunities) tend to be the most vulnerable to sitemaps falling into obsolescence.
-Since most of these sites have large volumes of products and listings, sometimes numbering in the thousands, it’s common for new postings to be added and old postings to be taken down.
+Since most of these sites have large volumes of products and listings, sometimes numbering in the thousands, it’s common for new blog posts to be written and old postings to be taken down.
 Fortunately, a dynamic sitemap can spare you the pain of manually updating a sitemap every time you make a minor change, but you will have to routinely check to ensure your sitemap is accurate and up-to-date.

 The easiest way to test whether your sitemap is current or outdated is to check it using Google Webmaster Tools.
 If you haven’t yet uploaded a sitemap here, you can start from scratch.
 If you need help creating your sitemap from scratch, be sure to read up on Google’s guidelines for building a sitemap.